 Title IX requires that equitable opportunities to participate in educational programs be provided to both females and males.
 These programs include, but are not limited to: Athletics, Course Offerings, Counseling & Counseling materials, Financial Assistance, Student Health & Insurance Benefits, Housing, All other programs and activities offered.

 Pregnant and Parenting Students are protected under Title IX:

-Title IX protections covers all aspects of the educational program (in and out of the classroom).
-This includes school sponsored extracurricular activities, internships, athletics, financial aid, scholarships, career counseling, and lab and clinical work.
+Title IX protections cover all aspects of the educational program (in and out of the classroom).
+This includes school-sponsored extracurricular activities, internships, athletics, financial aid, scholarships, career counseling, and lab and clinical work.

 If you would like to report a Title IX complaint, Non-Title IX complaint (for sexual harassment, sexual assault/violence, discrimination, or retaliation), then click on the “Report a Concern” button below to either send an email to the OIE Team, use the online OIE Grievance Form, or contact an OIE Team Member directly but utilizing the phone numbers below.